townteki/townsquare/README.md

 Status of implemented card scripts: [current progress and list](https://github.com/townteki/townsquare/blob/master/docs/cardpool-status.md)

-Solo variant with basic automation is under development, you can check progress [here](https://github.com/townteki/townsquare/issues/1218).
+Solo variant with basic automation is deployed on ([Doomtown Online](https://doomtown.online)).
+You can check progress of advanced automation [here](https://github.com/townteki/townsquare/issues/1328).

 ## Issues
 If you encounter any issues on the site or while playing games, please raise an issue with as much detail as possible.